TobseTobse/DD-WRT_NordVPN/README.md

 `config`

 Don't touch this script.
 It will be overwritten with the next repository checkout.
-If you need a custom local configuration make a copy of this file and name the copy "myconfig".
+If you need a custom local configuration make a copy of this file and name the copy "myconfig", like this:

 ```
 cd /jffs/usr/bin
 cp config myconfig
 ```

-Then modify the myconfig file to your needs.
-All values in the myconfig file will override the ones from the config file automatically.
+Then modify the `myconfig` file to your needs.
+The script collection always includes the `config` file first.
+Then, if existent, the `myconfig` will be included.
+Therefore all values specified in the `myconfig` file will override the ones from the `config` file automatically.
+If you don't specify a value in the `myconfig` file, it will have the default value from the `config`.
+So usually the `myconfig` is either not existent or just contains the #!/bin/sh header and a few other lines with settings you would like to override.

 `checkcon`